mohanmca/MohanLearningGround/src/main/md/Tools/Java/java_oneliner.md

 static <T,U> Comparator<T> comparing(Function<? super T,? extends U> keyExtractor, Comparator<? super U> keyComparator)
 ```
 * Type Parameters:
-* T - the type of element to be compared
+* T - input type of element to be compared
 * U - the type of the sort key
 * Parameters:
 * keyExtractor - the function used to extract the sort key